Ion Solvation and Mobility in Ionic Liquids

 * * *

 The interfacial structure of ionic liquids (ILs) near electrified surfaces do not follow classical theories such as Helmholtz, Gouy-Chapman and Stern.
 We investigate these complex interfaces utilizing advanced spectroscopy and scattering techniques, coupled with electrochemical methods.
-In particular, the accessibility and wettability of ionic liquid ions in electrical double layer capacitors that utilize high surface area porous electrodes are of interest for high performance energy storage devices.
-We design and synthesize ILs to better develop the structure-property relations that govern the electrode-electrolyte interfaces.
+We design and synthesize advanced electrolytes and investigate their interfacial behavior with the developed techniques to better understand the structure-property relations that govern the electrode-electrolyte interfaces and redox reactions at these interfaces.

 Read our related papers: